Gliner Vacuum, Self-consistent Theory of Ruppeiner Geometry for Regular Black Holes: Repulsive and attractive interactions inside and outside regular black holes

 then applying $\sigma '\left(r_{\rm ext}\right)=1/(2 M)$ and $\sigma \left(r_{\rm ext}\right)=r_{\rm ext}/(2 M)$ to replace $\sigma '\left(r_{\rm ext}\right)$ and $\sigma\left(r_{\rm ext}\right)$, we arrive at

 which helps us rule out $r_*>r_{\rm ext}$.

-In summary, we have $r_*<r_{\rm ext}$, i.e., the point of phase transition should be located inside the extreme horizon, which gives us an explanation on how a repulsive matter forms an attractive black hole.
+In summary, we have $r_*<r_{\rm ext}$, i.e., the point of phase transition should be located inside the extreme horizon, which gives us an explanation of how a repulsive matter forms an attractive black hole.
 The whole physical picture should be like this: Along the radial coordinate, the matter first shows the repulsive interaction around $r=0$; when $r$ passes through the phase transition point $r_*$, the repulsive interaction becomes the attractive one.
-Since the thermodynamics describes a BH as a quantum system from outside, the interaction of RBHs should reflect the attractive nature.
-Here we have provided an explanation on how a repulsive matter forms a black hole with attractive interaction.
+Since thermodynamics describes a BH as a quantum system from the outside, the interaction of RBHs should reflect the attractive nature.
+Here we have explained how a repulsive matter forms a black hole with attractive interaction.
 In addition, we note from Eq.\ \eqref{eq:sigma-pp},

 which implies that the sign of $\gamma$ depends on the competition between two scalar curvatures $R$ and $E$ outside RBHs.
 When $R<\sqrt{2E}$, the interaction is attractive, while $R>\sqrt{2E}$ means a repulsive interaction.
 The balance $R=\sqrt{2E}$ corresponds to the phase transition point $r_*$.